Asahi Kasei

 What Changed

 All four admins got access to Mando.
-The adoption wasn't mandated — it was organic.
 Christian started using it for quick validation on configuration questions.
-Within days, the rest of the team followed.
-The reason was simple: Mando answered questions faster than any alternative.
-Not sometimes.
-Consistently.
+The rest of the team followed.
+Not because they were told to or forced by a process…but because the alternative was inherently painstaking and time consuming.

 The Results